 I often fantasized about what it would be like to be a dog.
 Especially, on any given Monday morning.
 I would much rather stand guard over my house, and never leave it, ever.
 To have someone feed me every meal, tell me how good I am, and invite me into bed every night to cuddle.
 Well, that sounds almost like heaven.

 I imagined I’d be a lady of leisure, only pretending to watch the house.
 Letting my person dress me up in dresses, overalls or tutu’s.
-Wearing wigs, of my person’s choosing, and giving permission to paint my nails without any fight.
+I would even wear wigs of my person’s choosing, and give permission to paint my nails without any fight.
 No shame here.
-In my mind, I would have even greeted him or her at the door and quite possibly peed a little.
+In my mind, I would have even greeted him or her at the door upon their return and quite possibly peed a little out of excitement.

-I surmise I would have derived some pleasure while watching my person pick up my hot turd, with a flimsy piece of plastic.
+I suspect, knowing me the way I do, I would have derived some pleasure while watching my person pick up my hot turd, with a flimsy piece of plastic.
 Especially, if I was forced to poop in public.
 Conceivably, wishing for a small, unnoticed hole in that bag.
 I am certain I would have been a little, bitchy dog that growled and wagged my tail when someone petted me.

 What could be better than being a dog I thought?
 I might have even been okay with the spaying and neutering.
 The thought of getting a bone now and then without any worries seems pretty nice, and I can’t count how many times a day I find my dogs “grooming” themselves.
 I thought I’d be just fine in the canine form.

-However, this past weekend I took both my dogs to the vet for a check up and all this fantasizing about being a dog came to a halt.
+However, this past weekend I took both my dogs, Rainy (my lab) and Jazzy (my Boston Terrier/Frenchie mix) to the vet for a check up and all this fantasizing about being a dog came to a halt.
 The visit was normal enough at the start.
 The doctor was thorough.
 I actually never encountered a vet who attempted to build rapport with a dog.
 He inspected teeth, fur, joints, and eyes.
 I even felt the urge to run around the room with my dogs, so he could watch their gaits, hoping to win a ribbon or two.

 If I didn’t know it was happening at the time, I would have never been able to guess.
 Both of my dogs did not react at all.
 Nothing.
 Not a whimper, a yelp, or even a growl.
 There was absolutely zero recognition they had experienced a finger up their bums.
 I believe I need to be of a species that is capable of acknowledging when their posterior has been breached, good or bad.

-As I reflect on this past appointment, I am still not 100% percent certain I have changed my mind.
-There are variables I need to consider.
+As I reflect on this past appointment, I am still not 100% percent certain I have changed my mind, because there are variables I need to consider.
 The vet could have had a gentle touch.
 I am sure he must conduct these sort of examines daily, and might be an expert.
-I mean, he did not wine or dine them or bring them flowers, but the dogs didn’t seem to mind in spite of it.
+He did not wine or dine them or bring them flowers, but the dogs didn’t seem to mind in spite of it.

-Perhaps, my dogs are just used to having their butts be the center of attention, especially seeing how dogs greet each other.
+Perhaps my dogs are just used to having their butts be the center of attention, especially seeing how dogs greet each other.
 Maybe they have friends with poor boundaries and are frequently subjected to an overly inquisitive nose.
 Or my dogs could be two dirty bitches, outliers from the norm.
 I will never know.
-But I didn’t feel right about being a spectator, despite my intrusive attention to both of my dogs in the moments of this event.
+But I didn’t feel right about being a spectator, despite my intrusive attention to both of my dogs during the moments of this intimate event.

-I was then reminded of an old friend of mine who dropped acid a bunch of times and told me that after he came down from his high, he never felt the same.
-He told me that his whole reality shifted after each drug induced trip.
+This event then reminded of an old friend of mine who dropped acid a bunch of times and told me that after he came down from his high, he never felt the same.
+He told me his whole reality shifted after each drug induced trip.
 I finally understood what he meant now.
-Who knew that dropping and acid and watching my pets anal examinations would produce the same affect.
-I believe that next time I will use the “just say no” slogan to being a spectator and my trip will include walking from the examination room to the waiting room.
+Who knew that dropping acid and watching my pets’ anal examinations would produce the same affect.
+I believe that next time I will use the “just say no” slogan to being a spectator and my “trip” will include walking from the examination room to the waiting room.